While there might be quite a few colorless gemstones that look diamonds, only a handful are actually sold and marketed as fake or faux diamonds.

 Moissanite has its own grading, but it's less complicated.
 Moissanite can come as it's standard stone, it can be called Premium, and the highest quality moissanite is called Super Premium.
 Super premium moissanites have a color grade of DEF.
 Premium moissanites will have near colorless grades like GHI.

 As far as inclusions go, every gemstone has inclusions of some sort, but you won't see them in moissanite, except under a jewelers loupe or microscope.
-The best moissanite engagement rings will appear clearer than your average diamond, unless you've purchased higher clarities like VS or VVS diamonds.
+The best moissanite engagement rings will appear clearer than your average diamond, unless you've purchased VVS diamonds or even VS ones, which are of higher quality.

 Like white sapphires, moissanite doesn't increase greatly in cost as the carat weight or gemstone size gets bigger.
 It increases, but not the way a diamond would when you got up a carat size.
 With a diamond, the other grades have to go up with the carat weight, increasing the cost heavily.
 Check out this Grace Ring in Moissanite from Brilliant Earth.